LanDinh/khaleesi-ninja/documentation/scripts.md

 This project offers a bunch of utility scripts.
 All of them expect to be run at the project root.

+If the options `[GATE]` and `[SERVICE]` can be passed, either none or both have to be passed.
+If none are passed, the script will iterate over *all* services, otherwise it will only be executed on the specified one.

 ## `deploy.sh DEPLOYMENT`

 This requires `kubectl` to be connected to a cluster.